-June 14, 2012
+June 13, 2013

-NOTICE OF 2012 ANNUAL AND SPECIAL SHAREHOLDER MEETING
+NOTICE OF 2013 ANNUAL SHAREHOLDER MEETING

-Notice is hereby given that the Annual and Special Meeting of Shareholders (the "Meeting") of CAE Inc. ("CAE") will be held at 10:30 a.m.
-(Eastern Time) on Thursday, August 9, 2012 at The King Edward Hotel, 37 King Street East, Toronto, Ontario for the purposes of:
+Notice is hereby given that the Annual Meeting of Shareholders (the "Meeting") of CAE Inc. ("CAE") will be held at 10:30 a.m.
+(Eastern Time) on Thursday, August 8, 2013 at Le Centre Sheraton Montréal, 1201, boul.
+René-Lévesque West, 4th Floor, Montréal, Québec for the purposes of:

-- 1. receiving the consolidated financial statements for the fiscal year ended March 31, 2012, including the auditors' report thereon; - 2. electing the Directors; - 3. appointing the auditors and authorize the Directors to fix their remuneration; - 4. considering and approving a resolution (see "Special Business of the Meeting Renewal of Shareholder Protection Rights Plan" in the accompanying Management Proxy Circular) renewing the shareholder protection rights plan agreement, a summary of which is set forth in Appendix C to the accompanying Management Proxy Circular; - 5. considering an advisory (non-binding) resolution on executive compensation; and - 6. considering such other business that properly comes before the Meeting or any adjournment thereof.
+- 1. receiving the consolidated financial statements for the fiscal year ended March 31, 2013, including the auditors' report thereon; - 2. electing the Directors; - 3. appointing the auditors and authorize the Directors to fix their remuneration; - 4. considering an advisory (non-binding) resolution on executive compensation; - 5. approving a revised by-law to require advance notice by any CAE shareholder of any new nominee(s) being proposed for election to the CAE board of directors; and - 6. considering such other business that properly comes before the Meeting or any adjournment thereof.